 This post may include affiliate links.

-Setting boundaries at the best of times is challenging.
-But learning how to set boundaries with toxic family members?
+Setting boundaries at the best of times is challenging, but learning how to set boundaries with toxic family members?
 Even harder!
-Usually when they’re family members the dynamic is a lot different.
-We might still see them at family dinners or other events.
-We also have the added stress of our family being involved, upset and convincing of otherwise.
-In this podcast and episode I cover how to set boundaries with toxic family, when to and how to deal with other family members responses.
+Usually, when they’re family members, the dynamic is a lot different.
+Of course, we might still see them at family dinners or other events.
+But, we also have the added stress of our family being involved, upset and convincing us otherwise.
+In this podcast and episode, I cover how to set boundaries with a toxic family, when to and how to deal with other family members’ responses.

 How Do You Know When It’s Time To Set Boundaries With Toxic Family Members

-In my own personal experience of setting boundaries with toxic family, the biggest signs are:
+In my own experience of setting boundaries with a toxic family, the biggest signs are:

-- The relationship is bringing you no joy – in fact it’s making you pretty miserable on a weekly or eve daily basis
+- The relationship is bringing you no joy.
+It’s making you pretty miserable on a weekly or even daily basis

-- Another sign that it might be time to set boundaries with a family member is when this toxic cycle your in starts affecting the rest of the family.
-I know for me personally, the envionrment between myself and this family member became so aggressive that it started to affect everyone around me.
-Family members started to feel like they were in the middle of us constantly.
+- Another sign that it might be time to set boundaries with a family member is when this toxic cycle starts affecting the rest of the family.
+I know for me, the environment between myself and this family member became so aggressive that it began to affect everyone around me.
+Family members started to feel like they were constantly in the middle of us.
 It was exhausting for everyone.